 GO SKETCH currently run after school fine art courses in various schools across Bristol.
-The classes tend to run for approx an hour and 10-15 minutes depending on the school.
 Parents pay for the course via our booking system which includes all resources and refreshments.
-All classes have a teacher and at least one assistant to ensure all children get enough help and attention during the course.
+All classes have a teacher and an assistant to ensure all children get enough help and attention during the course.
+We believe that every child should get to explore their own ideas and experience the creative process firsthand.
+Therefore we don't all draw or paint the same thing.
+Instead we teach the skills and then children can choose how they use this skill in their own individual piece of art.
+There is no such thing as 'good art' and 'bad art' in our classes and children are encouraged to create artwork in a non judgemental environment.

 Examples of past courses: